-Under Section 222 of the Pensions Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
-The technical provisions represent the present value of the benefits members are entitled to, based on pensionable service to the valuation date.
-This is assessed using the assumptions agreed between the Trustees and the Employer and set out in the Statement of Funding Principles, which is available to Scheme members on request.
+Under Section 222 of the Pensions Act 2004, the Scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its Technical Provisions.
+The Technical Provisions represent the present value of the benefits members are entitled to based on pensionable service to the valuation date, assessed using the assumptions agreed between the Trustees and the Employer and set out in the Statement of Funding Principles, which is available to Scheme members on request.

-The Trustees of the Lazard London Staff Pension Scheme agreed with the UK employing companies the terms of the Funding Deed, which was executed on 30 August 2005, and amended on 31 March 2015.
+The Trustees of the Lazard London Directors' Pension Scheme agreed with the UK employing companies the terms of the Funding Deed, which was executed on 30 August 2005, and amended on 31 March 2015.

-The main ongoing funding objective of the Deed is to achieve full funding on a "Buyout Basis" by 31 March 2030.
+The main ongoing funding objective of the Deed is to achieve full funding on a "Buyout Basis" by 31 May 2030.